Alien UFO ‘Normandy’ Invasion? Mysterious Mothership Flashes Signals To Approaching Smaller Craft Over British Beach [Video]

 UFO hunters claimed that the reports could be evidence that a stealth invasion of Earth by hostile alien species was underway.

 Some UFO hunters suggested that Ward may have captured on camera the moment that a mothership UFO flashed signals to retrieve a landing craft it dropped earlier.
-The footage shows clearly a mothershp UFO sending out signals in different colors to a smaller craft which approached and boarded its mothership, according to enthusiasts.
+The footage shows clearly a mothership UFO sending out signals in different colors to a smaller craft which approached and boarded its mothership, according to enthusiasts.

 This is not the first time that residents of the Isle of Wight have reported sighting mysterious UFOs.
 The island is known to be a UFO hotspot.
 A witness, Chris Shaw, reported in January 2016 that he sighted a mysterious “warp speed” mothership UFO flying over nearby Ryde.